mnajdova/next-mui-css-modules-tailwind/README.md

 ## The idea of the project

 This project shows how we could implement Material UI components using CSS modules and use Tailwind CSS to customize them.
-It uses a Header component (a test component that renders an h1 and appends a single CSS rule - color: blue defined in a CSS layer called mui-components).
+It uses the Slider component as a benchmark.
-In order for people to use this no CSS in JS version of Material UI, they need to configure their next.js config to contain the following:
+In order for people to completely remove Emotion, they need to configure their next.js config to contain the following:

 ``` next.config.ts
 const nextConfig: NextConfig = {